tomvanbraeckel/yamcs.github.com/docs/api/Download_Events.md

     Accept: application/protobuf

-The response if a stream of individual Protobuf messages delimited by a <tt>VarInt</tt>.
+The response is a stream of individual Protobuf messages delimited by a <tt>VarInt</tt>.
 Messages are of type:

 <pre class="r header"><a href="/docs/api/yamcs.proto/">yamcs.proto</a></pre>
 {% highlight proto %}